 In addition to reinforcing its support for leadership involvement, effective policies, accountability, and other specific actions to curb harassment, the EEOC underscores the critical role a purposeful and effective program of training plays in addressing workplace harassment.
 In particular, charging leaders with ensuring that organizations:

 - Regularly and effectively train all employees about the harassment policy and complaint system.

 - Regularly and effectively train supervisors and managers about how to prevent, recognize, and respond to objectionable conduct that, if left unchecked, may rise to the level of prohibited harassment.

 The EEOC’s extensive training recommendations are embodied in the award-winning training content and materials offered by Media Partners.
-Programs such as How Was Your Day: Getting Real about Bias, Inclusion, Harassment and Bullying offer comprehensive solutions in versatile formats to help organizations build inclusive and respectful cultures and the workplaces that reflect them.
+Programs such as How Was Your Day: Getting Real about Bias, Diversity and Inclusion, and Harassment offer comprehensive solutions in versatile formats to help organizations build inclusive and respectful cultures and the workplaces that reflect them.
 Employee and Manager versions are available.

 Unintentional Still Hurts: Overcoming Unconscious Bias: This powerful new implicit bias training goes beyond the basics, focusing on impact vs. intent, the concept of microaggressions, and practical ways to identify, challenge, and respond to bias.

 Once & For All: Stopping Sexual Harassment at Work: Worry-free sexual harassment prevention training is here with Once & For All.
 Just revised for 2022, It is the most effective training for inspiring immediate behavior change and building a culture of respect...and is the only program with a compliance guarantee.